Twoleaps/Machine-Learning-L1/README.md

 ### Introducing the project with all of its essential elements
-- [ ] Introduction
 - [x] What is Machine Learning?
 - [x] Importance of Machine Learning
-    - [ ] Introduction to Supervised Learning
+- [x] Introduction to Supervised Learning
-    - [ ] Introduction to Unsupservised Learning
+- [x] Introduction to Unsupservised Learning

+### Python Primer
+- [x] Python syntax introduction
-    - [ ] Picking the Right Algorithm
+- [ ] Assignment on Python Classes

 ### Data loading and processing
-- [ ] Basics of Data I/O and Processing
-    - [ ] General Overview of Python
 - [ ] Reading and Writing Text Files in Python
 - [ ] Working with Delimited Formats and MS Excel Files
-    - [ ] Working with JSON Data

-### Data wrangling and aggregation
-- [ ] Data Wrangling and Data Aggregation
-    - [ ] Combining Data Sets
-    - [ ] Reshaping Data Sets
-    - [ ] Transforming Data Sets
+- [ ] Combining, Reshaping and Transforming Data Sets
 - [ ] String Related Opration on Data Sets
-    - [ ] Data Aggregation
 - [ ] Group-wise Operatons on Data Sets

-### Data plotting and visualisation
-- [ ] Data Visualisation
-    - [ ] Introduction to Matplotlib Library's API (Python's Plotting Library)
-    - [ ] Making Plots and Figures using Matplotlib
+- [ ] Data Visulatization using Matplotlib
-    - [ ] Using Visualisation to draw inference

 ### Implementation of mini project
 - [ ] Making the Predictive Model for Wine Taste Prediction